brickfrog/justin.vc/content/elfeed.md

 date.

-Because this is primarily for feed-reading, most of the links are to feeds that I (tried) to regex back itno normal links.
+Because this is primarily for feed-reading, most of the links are to feeds that I (tried) to regex back into normal links.
 I would also note that it's in no particular order.
 I basically just toss them into the RSS if I find or two posts I think are neat.
 Future goal is to organize better, but eh.